zriyansh/signoz.io/blog/2021-10-06-opentelemetry-spring-boot.md

 ## Installing SigNoz

 You can get started with SigNoz using just three commands at your terminal if you have Docker installed.
+You can install Docker from its <a href = "https://www.docker.com/get-started" rel="noopener noreferrer nofollow" target="_blank" >official website</a>.
 You can read about other deployment options from [SigNoz documentation](https://signoz.io/docs/deployment/requirement/).

     git clone https://github.com/SigNoz/signoz.git
     cd signoz/deploy/